A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-In Section~\ref{sec:etsp-in-plane} we define the building blocks of Arora's approach that we use, state our structural theorem, and informally prove Theorem~\ref{thm:uppbound2d}.
-Section~\ref{sec:pfstruct} proves the Structure Theorem, and in Section~\ref{dynamic-programming} we show how to use it in combination with dynamic programming to establish the algorithmic parts of Theorem~\ref{thm:uppbound} and Theorem~\ref{thm:st}.
+In Section~\ref{sec:etsp-in-plane} we define the building blocks of Arora's approach that we use.
+Section~\ref{sec:pfstruct} proves the Structure Theorem, and in Section~\ref{sec:algorithm} we show how to use it in combination with dynamic programming to establish the algorithmic part of Theorem~\ref{thm:tsp}.
+Section~\ref{sec:steinertree} extends these techniques to prove the algorithmic results of Theorem~\ref{thm:st}.
 In Section~\ref{sec:lower-bounds} the matching lower bounds are presented, and in Section~\ref{conclusion} we conclude the paper.